 We designed 3D-printed parts using Autodesk Fusion 360 software (2.0.13619) and printed them with a Formlabs Form 2 printer (Firmware version rc-1.19.25-1085) using grey (FLGPGR04), white (FLGPWH03), or black (FLGPBK03) resin from Formlabs.
-We've successfully printed parts with a 25- $\mu$ m or 50- $\mu$ m layer thickness.
+We've successfully printed parts with a 25 μ m or 50 μ m layer thickness.

-NOTE: Use of different resins resulted in parts of slightly different sizes.
+NOTES: Use of different resins resulted in parts of slightly different sizes.
 When needed, we sand parts down to appropriate size to fit together.
+You can sterilize all 3D-printed parts and the coverslip with 70% ethanol, even after assembly.

-PRINT IT: All .stl and printing files are available in the NIH 3D Print Exchange.
+PRINT IT: All STL and printing files are available in the NIH 3D Print Exchange.